 T. foetus colonizes the lower intestine of the cat causing the mucous and sometimes bloody diarrhea that characterizes colitis.
 If the colon is biopsied, inflammatory cell infiltration typical of inflammatory bowel disease will be seen.
-Infected cats do not always have diarrhea; many cats especially older ones have no symptoms at all but are still contagious to other cats.
+The diarrhea will clear in 88% of cats within 2 years but the infection will likely persist and the cat will likely remain contagious to other cats.

 Because colitis can have so many causes, it is important to keep this possible cause in mind.
 Chronic colitis may or may not respond to symptomatic treatment and if a specific underlying cause can be identified and treated, a long-term difficult problem can be potentially resolved permanently.
 Many colitis remedies will lead to temporary improvement for a Tritrichomonas-infected cat but the symptoms generally come right back after treatment ceases.